instructlab/instructlab/README.md

 1. Stop the server you have running by entering `ctrl+c` keys in the terminal running the server.

-   > **IMPORTANT**:
+> [!IMPORTANT]
-   - 🍎 This step is only implemented for macOS with M-series chips (for now).
+> 🍎 This step is only implemented for macOS with M-series chips (for now).

-   - Before serving the newly trained model you must convert it to work with the `ilab` cli.
+> Before serving the newly trained model you must convert it to work with the `ilab` cli.
 The `ilab model convert` command converts the new model into quantized [GGUF](https://medium.com/@sandyeep70/ggml-to-gguf-a-leap-in-language-model-file-formats-cd5d3a6058f9) format which is required by the server to host the model in the `ilab model serve` command.

 2. Convert the newly trained model by running the following command: